January 8, 2026

 When investing in gold, first consider how you’re going to buy it.
 There are different ways to own gold, each with its own risks and benefits.
 Let’s dive into the five common ways of investing in gold.

-Gold bullion refers to any gold in pure form, and the most common type of bullion is gold bars.
+Gold bullion generally means bars/ingots (and some coins) of high purity used for investment.
 You can purchase gold bullion through an online dealer, a local dealer, or a collector.

 While owning gold in physical form can provide a lot of emotional satisfaction, you’ll need to find a place to safely store it, and you’ll also need to insure it.